AioPlace/TOS/README.md

 <h3>Indemnification Policy</h3>
 You agree to use all AIOPLACE services and facilities at your own risk.
 AIOPLACE specifically disclaims all warranties of merchantability and fitness for a particular purpose.
-In no event shall AIOPLACE be liable for any loss, or loss of data, or other commercial damage, including but not limited to special, incidental, consequential or other damages.
+In no event shallÂ AIOPLACE be liable for any loss, or loss of data, or other commercial damage, including but not limited to special, incidental, consequential or other damages.
-Customer agrees that it shall defend, indemnify, save and hold AIOPLACE harmless from any and all demands, liabilities, losses, costs and claims, including reasonable attorney's fees asserted against AIOPLACE, its agents, its customers, officers and employees, that may arise or result from any service provided or performed or agreed to be performed or any product sold by customer, it's agents, employees or assigns.
-Customer agrees to defend, indemnify and hold harmless AIOPLACE against liabilities arising out of
+Customer agrees that it shall defend, indemnify, save and holdÂ AIOPLACE harmless from any and all demands, liabilities, losses, costs and claims, including reasonable attorney's fees asserted against AIOPLACE, its agents, its customers, officers and employees, that may arise or result from any service provided or performed or agreed to be performed or any product sold by customer, it's agents, employees or assigns.
+Customer agrees to defend, indemnify and hold harmlessÂ AIOPLACE against liabilities arising out of
 Any injury to person or property caused by any products sold or otherwise distributed in connection with AIOPLACE's server.

-AIOPLACE reserves the right to intervene with any of the sites hosted on its servers in the interest of its customers.
+AIOPLACEÂ reserves the right to intervene with any of the sites hosted on its servers in the interest of its customers.
-Any material supplied by customer infringing or allegedly infringing on the proprietary rights of a third party Copyright infringement any defective products sold to customer from AIOPLACE's server.
-AIOPLACE shall be the sole judge of what violates this Policy.
+Any material supplied by customer infringing or allegedly infringing on the proprietary rights of a third party Copyright infringement any defective products sold to customer from AIOPLACE's server.Â AIOPLACE shall be the sole judge of what violates this Policy.

 &nbsp;
 <h3>Billing:</h3>